kzingler/kzingler.github.io/experience.md

 **Skills:** Grants (T32, RO1, P30), Contracts, Budgets, GCP, Personnel Management, Conflict Resolution
 **Responsibility:** I acted as the Research Program Manager for the Chang Lab and the Digestive Diseases Research Core Center.

-4. **Graduated (summa cum laude equivalent) from the University of Chicago's Masters of Science in Biomedical Informatics Program**
+4. **Graduated (summa cum laude equivalent) from the University of Chicago's Masters of Science in Biomedical Informatics program**
 Sep 2017 - Dec 2018
 **Skills:** Python, R, SQL, SAS, and Technical Writing.
 **Courses:** Introduction to Biomedical Informatics, Concepts in Computer Programming, Leadership and Management for Informatics,